The 85th Academy Awards made a classy change to their program: Film students, rather than models, were chosen to present the Oscar trophies on stage.

 So, he and co-producer Craig Zadan developed a contest directed at college students that asked: How will you contribute to the future of film?
 More than 1,100 students submitted essays and videos, and six were chosen to appear on the Oscar telecast.

 Antiquated sexism aside, the more important effect lent to the Oscars is one of substance.
 For an industry often criticized for shallowness and pandering to the lowest common denominator—this is not the image of every film, of course—this decision could not have come at a better time.
 Models have no tie to movies.
 Film students are the future practitioners of the craft and realistic contributors to the canon.

-This choice is also an extension film’s apprenticeship system.
+This choice also is an extension film’s apprenticeship system.
 You don’t need a college degree or a license to work in Hollywood.
 You learn on the job under the tutelage of more seasoned practitioners.
 Want to work on sets?
 Begin as a production assistant.
 Want to work at an agency or production company?
 Start in the mailroom.

 The Oscars have now reinforced that relationship with aspiring filmmakers, not by asking, “Why do you like movies?” but rather, “How will you contribute to the future of film?”